vcerqueira/experiments-sizematters/README.md

 ## Machine Learning vs Statistical Methods for Time Series Forecasting: Size Matters

-This repository contains the code to reproduce the experiments reported in the paper entitled "Machine Learning vs Statistical Methods for Time Series Forecasting: Size Matters", by V. Cerqueira, L.Torgo, and C.Soares.
+This repository contains the code to reproduce the experiments reported in the paper:

+`Cerqueira, V., Torgo, L., & Soares, C. (2022).
+A case study comparing machine learning with statistical methods for time series forecasting: size matters.
+Journal of Intelligent Information Systems, 59(2), 415-433.`

 ### Running the experiments